romanpunia/vitex/var/MANUAL.md

 ```

 ## Build: As a CMake dependency
 Add Vitex toolchain.
-With vcpkg add needed dependencies in vcpkg.json near your CMakeLists.txt:
+Add needed dependencies in vcpkg.json near your CMakeLists.txt if you use vcpkg:
 ```cmake
 include(path/to/vitex/deps/toolchain.cmake)
 # ...